There are a lot of people out there who have a negative opinion of credit cards.

 I was very much into material possessions, thinking that having more stuff was the way to live, and I was very interested in consumer electronics and computers.

-I had spent an inordinate amount of money buying parts to build multiple computers, wasting tons of money on a home entertainment system with a 400-disc DVD changer, 1,000-watt stereo receiver, premium cabling, touch screen multi-function remote controls (well before the advent of tablet computers) and much more.
+I had spent an inordinate amount of money buying parts to build multiple computers, wasting tons of money on a home entertainment system with a 400-disc DVD changer, 1,000-watt stereo receiver, premium cabling, and touch screen multi-function remote controls (well before the advent of tablet computers) and much more.

 I purchased a $1,000 head unit for my car.

 At one point I would go out with friends and buy trays of shot tubes for everyone just because I could.

 I was just an out-of-control kid, who flat out couldn’t control my spending and was in for over $20,000 which was almost as much as I was earning in a single year.